JeffersonLab/geant4-tutorials/README_Developers.md

 > [!Caution]
 > **This documentation is for Geant4 developers only.**

-This README documents how to develop the Hands-On material and produce the `index.html` file that the users will consume.
+This README documents how to edit the Hands-On material and produce the `index.html` files that the users will consume.

 To download, edit and update the repository, see the [Working with the repository](#working-with-the-repository) section below.

+---

 ### Structure